CzJanPac/1-Manual-Testing-Basics-Login-Form/README.md

 ## Learning Goals
-This repository is part of my structured QA training course created using ChatGPT
+This repository is part of my structured QA training course created using ChatGPT.
 Each phase focuses on both **QA skills** and **English writing improvement**.
 By the end of this learning path, the repository will contain complete testing documentation.